Join the #3 Ranked Exercise Science Master’s Program - 100% Online

 • Corporate wellness educator

-• Develop meal plans and dietary guidelines
+• Creating personalized meal plans

-• Tracking and documenting patient performance
+• Tracking outcomes and performance metrics

 Privacy & Terms of Use | Copyright ©️️️ 2025 Concordia University Chicago, powered by Relearnit, Inc. | All rights reserved